Symmetry Fractionalization, Defects, and Gauging of Topological Phases: -Crossed Modularity

-In particular, the above arguments imply that when $N$ is prime, then the general twisted sector can always be mapped to a sector with a single elementary twist along only one cycle of the genus $g$ surface.
+In particular, the above arguments imply that when $N$ is prime, then the general defect sector can always be mapped to a sector with a single elementary defect branch line along only one cycle of the genus $g$ surface.